peteri/stm8ldiscovery/VideoSync/README.md

 # Video sync

-Generates sync timing pulses for a PAL video stream using DMA and Timers.
+Generates sync timing pulses and data for a PAL video stream using DMA and Timers.

-Current version is broken.
-Do not use.
+Seems to work with a very simple stub data routine.
+Needs a bit more work to be finished.

+More documentation coming shortly once I've sorted out a good video driver circuit.